 note: your privacy is important to us.
 Please read carefully our privacy statement.

 Number of students per workshop: minimum 1, maximum 3 students

-*upon request the maximum duration can be extended up to six days.
+*upon request the maximum duration can be extended up to seven days.
 Please inquire for prices.

 The workshops are available year around.